Are Indiana Vital Records Open to the Public?

-Typically, the public is able to access Indiana vital records.
+Some Indiana vital records are open to the public.
 However, certified vital records can only be accessed by authorized persons with a direct, familial, or legal interest in the certificate or document.
 These include certified death, marriage, adoption, divorce, and adoption records.
+The provisions for the maintenance and dissemination of Indiana vital records are as outlined in Indiana Code 16-37-1-10 & 11, 11.5C.

-What Information Do I Need to Search for Indiana Vital Records Online?
+How to Search for Indiana Vital Records Online

 - Proof of identification: this involves completing the biometric section of the form.
 Requestors must have a valid driver’s license.